hansroh/skitai/README.rst

     - support PATCH method
     - runtime app preferences and add __init__.bootstrap (preference)
     - fix route caching
-    - auto reload sub modules in appack directory, if app.use_reloader = True
+    - auto reload sub modules in package directory, if app.use_reloader = True
     - new was.request.json ()
     - integrated with skitaid package, single app file can contain all configure options
     - level down developement status to alpha